submaps/genetic_features/README.md

 # genetic
-Using simple genetic algorithm for feature selection for regression model.
+Using simple genetic algorithm for feature selection for regression and classification models.

 Regression on boston dataset
 ```